 Unfortunately, Joanna’s health still plagues her and so she has decided not to pursue a position as a dental assistant just yet.
 Evelina is still continuing her program.
 Both are excited about the possibility of a new career but they are equally excited about their new relationship.

-“It took a lot of getting use to letting her back into my life,” Evelina said.
+“It took a lot of getting used to letting her back into my life,” Evelina said.
 “After not having a lot of contact with her because of everything in the past, our relationship now is probably better than ever.
-I didn’t have my mom in that time but now that I have her it’s like wow.
+I didn’t have my mom at that time but now that I have her it’s like wow.
 This is the lady who gave birth to me and she gets to be there for me now when I need her.
 It’s an awesome mother-daughter relationship but also a best friend I can go to for anything.”

 “I can’t even explain the feeling,” Joanna said.
 “She calls me and sends me videos of what she is doing.
 Being able to be a part of it and knowing I’m able to do that now, our relationship is so amazing.
-Now that I am where I am today, I’m not afraid to share my testimony freely I’m not ashamed of where I’ve been or what I’ve been through and who I’ve become.
-I know my story will help others who are there that feel like they have no hope.
+Now that I am where I am today, I’m not afraid to share my testimony freely I’m not ashamed of where I’ve been what I’ve been through, and who I’ve become.
+I know my story will help others who are there and feel like they have no hope.
 I know somebody will take a piece of what I’ve said and will hold onto that hope for themselves… UEI definitely made that clear that people like me do have a second chance and there are people willing to give us that.”